MicrosoftDocs/biztalk-docs/biztalk/core/supported-windows-sharepoint-services-column-types.md

 ---
 description: "Learn more about: Supported Windows SharePoint Services Column Types"
-title: "Supported Windows SharePoint Services Column Types | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Supported Windows SharePoint Services Column Types" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "configuring [Windows SharePoint Services adapters], supported column types"
-  - "Windows SharePoint Services adapters, supported column types" ms.assetid: 14992f52-9d18-4321-9152-83c8a37751bc caps.latest.revision: 11
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Supported Windows SharePoint Services Column Types
 This topic describes the Windows SharePoint Services column types that are supported by the Windows SharePoint Services adapter.
 The values of these column types can be set in the message.